 Meet your night doula.

 I feel very fortunate to help new families adjust to parenthood.
-As a mother of a wonderfully creative child (now young adult), I know firsthand how important nurturing, nonjudgmental, empathic support is — and how hard it can be to find.
-I decided to become what I always needed most as a parent, my heart expanding exponentially, and this now carries over into my doula practice.
+As a parent of a highly imaginative, creative child (now young adult), I know firsthand how important nurturing, nonjudgmental, empathic support is — and how hard it can be to find.
+I had to learn to become and embody the support I needed most as a parent, my heart expanding exponentially, and this now carries over into my doula practice.

-I grew up in Louisiana, graduated from art school (RISD), earned my master’s in art education, traveled the world, and decided to move to Seattle to raise my son.
-Now I am settled very happily in the quiet coastal town of Bellingham.
-When I’m not supporting families, you’ll find me painting, hiking, talking to my plants, or reading a good book with a cup of tea.
+I grew up in Louisiana, graduated from art school, earned my master’s in art education, became a teacher and a mother.
+Now I am settled very happily in the lovely coastal town of Bellingham.
+When I’m not supporting families, you’ll usually find me painting, but I also love hiking, talking to my plants, or reading a good book with a cup of tea.

 Kim Overton